 The notes issued by the Company are with limited recourse to certain assets of the Company.
-Noteholders will only have recourse to the Collateral Accounts relating to the Notes.
-In addition to the earthquake perils associated with the Reinsurance Agreements, investors in the notes issued by the Company are exposed to the credit risk of Unipol Assicurazioni S.p.A. (as Ceding Insurer), and The Bank of New York Mellon (as Indenture Trustee).
+Noteholders will only have recourse to the Collateral Account relating to the issued notes.
+In addition to the European windstorm and Italian earthquake perils associated with the Reinsurance Agreement, investors in the notes issued by the Company (the "Noteholders") are exposed to the credit risk of Assicurazioni Generali S.p.A. (as Ceding Insurer), and The Bank of New York Mellon (as Indenture Trustee).